pyrofolium/netlist-visualizer/README.md

 - JSX and React components mostly make up the frontend folder.
 - see the public folder for the SQL schema used in the db.

+### Debug link

+Contains code that generates sample users and passwords.
+Because this is a demo I have this route here for easier exploration, but normally this is a security issue and passwords and users and random user generation will not be allowed.